A General Divergence Modeling Strategy for Salient Object Detection: Introduction

 In this paper, we study \enquote{divergence modeling} for salient object detection, and propose a general strategy to achieve effective divergence modeling (see Fig.~\ref{fig:uncertainty_map_comparison}), representing the \enquote{subjective nature} of saliency.
-Specifically, given multiple saliency annotations \cite{jing2021_complementary} of each input image, we aim to have a separate \enquote{majority voting} module to regress the saliency map after majority voting for deterministic performance evaluation.
-We also need stochastic prediction module to generate stochastic predictions given the multiple annotations.
+Given multiple saliency labels \cite{jing2021_complementary} of each image, we aim to generate one majority saliency map, reflecting the majority saliency attribute, and an uncertainty map, explaining the discarded less salient regions.
+Specifically, we adopt a separate \enquote{majority voting} module to regress the majority saliency map for deterministic performance evaluation.
+We also need to generate stochastic predictions given the multiple annotations.
 This can be achieved with multiple model parameters (\eg~deep ensemble \cite{2016deep_ensemble}) or with extra latent variable to model the predictive distribution \cite{jing2020uc}, leading to our \enquote{ensemble}-based framework and \enquote{latent variable model}-based solutions.
-However, training simultaneously with all the annotations participating into model updating is less effective in modeling the divergence of saliency, as the model will be dominated by the majority annotation.
-The main reason is that there exists much less samples containing diverse annotations (around 20\%) compared with samples with consistent annotations.